materials-commons/materialscommons.org/docs/spreadsheets.md

 The example above is for a spreadsheet with two worksheets.
 One named "SEM" and one named "Heat Treatment".
-The From column specifies the previous processing to SEM S1 sample.
-That is it went through a "Heat Treatment" process.
+The From column specifies the processing step previous to SEM for the S1 sample.
+That is sample S1 went through a "Heat Treatment" process before SEM was performed.
 Materials Commons will construct a workflow that looks as follows:

 Create Samples -> Heat Treatment -> SEM